Z-Wave-Me/zwave-smarthome/README.md

 SmartHome UI
 ===============

 This User Interfaces allows to operate a Smart Home Network based on Z-Wave devices.
-It utilizes the software architecture "Z_Way", certified as Z-Wave Plus Controller.
+It utilizes the software architecture "Z-Way", certified as Z-Wave Plus Controller.
+## v1.4.1
+#### Fixes
+- lost active apps #125

 ## v1.4.0
 #### New features
 - Elements: Show count of elements in the filter.
 Possibility to delete a history.
 Hide/Unhide elements.